hhp94/slideimp/README.md

 ## Workflow

 Let’s simulate some DNA methylation (DNAm) microarray data from 2 chromosomes.
-All `{slideimp}` functions expect the input to be numeric matrices where variables are stored in the columns.
+All `{slideimp}` functions expect the input to be a numeric matrix where variables are stored in the columns.

 ``` r
 library(slideimp)